Statue of Old Drum, Unselfish Dog

 Dick Ferguson, the reported shooter of Old Drum, later moved to Oklahoma, where he himself died of gunshot wounds in the town of Anadarko.

-The carcass of Old Drum is still buried at the corner of Old Drum Rd. and E. 239th St. in Cass County, MO.
+The carcass of Old Drum is buried at the corner of Old Drum Rd. and E. 239th St. in Cass County, MO.
 The more photogenic monument stands in Warrensburg.